isomerpages/judiciary-asean-ifce/_programs/Past Programmes.md

 ---

+##### 3rd IFCE-ASEAN Resource Network Roundtable (30 May 2022)

+Representatives from the various ASEAN nations came together once again to elaborate on their progress in implementing the IFCE and discuss some of the challenges they face.

+---

 ##### ICCE Virtual Conference (15-16 March 2022)

 The International Consortium for Court Excellence (ICCE) is pleased to announce a two-day virtual conference to be held from 15-16 March 2022 (GMT+8).